top of page

 About

-Donald has served as faculty and production leadership at institutions including Southeastern Oklahoma State University, Hillsdale College, University of Toledo, Michigan State University, University of the Incarnate Word, Baylor University, University of New Mexico, and University of Pittsburgh, alongside guest artist work such as narrative design master classes and integrated scenic/lighting/projection design.
-His creative credits include work at venues and events such as Carnegie Hall (with the Toledo Symphony), Wharton Center for the Performing Arts, Fisher Theatre, San Pedro Playhouse, and productions spanning drama, musical theatre, opera, dance, and devised performance.
+Donald has served in faculty and production leadership roles at institutions including Southeastern Oklahoma State University, Hillsdale College, the University of Toledo, Michigan State University, the University of the Incarnate Word, Baylor University, the University of New Mexico, and the University of Pittsburgh.
+Through this work he has helped guide both academic and professional production programs while mentoring emerging designers and technicians.

-He holds an MFA in Theatrical Design from Wayne State University and a BFA in Directing & Design from Baylor University.
-Donald is a long-time member of USITT and has presented nationally on topics including shop workflow tools, outdoor scenery construction, and design practices.
-He has earned multiple distinctions for his contributions, including a Certificate of Merit from the Kennedy Center American College Theater Festival, recognition for lighting design from the Pittsburgh Post-Gazette's “Best of Theatre,” as well as several regional awards in design and production.
+He holds an MFA in Theatrical Design from Wayne State University and a BFA in Directing and Design from Baylor University.
+Donald is a member of United Scenic Artists Local USA 829, the labor union representing professional scenic, lighting, and projection designers, and he is also a member of Actors’ Equity Association, where he has worked as a stage manager.
+He is a long-time member of USITT and has presented nationally on topics including shop workflow tools, outdoor scenery construction, and design practices.

 Special Projects